 Recommended tire pressure for Nissan LEAF tires is 36 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

 Where to find recommended tire pressure for Nissan LEAF?

-You can find your Nissan LEAF recommended tire pressure in Nissan LEAF owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Nissan LEAF will be listed in psi, bar or kPa.
+Nissan LEAF recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for Nissan LEAF?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Nissan LEAF tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Nissan LEAF tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.